yonboyjohnjoy/ledatascifi-2022/content/about/structure_and_policies.md

 #### Policy on recording classes

 _Update for next year!
 For 2021, I did end up recording lectures._

+_.record all lectures and keep posted all semester, just incentivize live watching directly._

 I'm not sure if I will record any sessions, but if I do, they will be available on our coursesite.
 I do know that even if I do, some sessions (and/or parts of some sessions), will not be recorded or posted for privacy concerns.
 So don't make assumptions about what will be available!
 Also, **any recordings I post will be deleted within 2 weeks, so don't fall behind!**